Lore Olympus

 Lore Olympus is a romance webcomic created by New Zealand artist Rachel Smythe.
 The comic is a modern retelling of the relationship between the Greek goddess and god Persephone and Hades.
 Originally published to Smythe's Tumblr in 2017, she began publishing it weekly on the platform Webtoon Discover in April 2017, relaunching it on Webtoon Canvas in March 2018, where the series concluded in June 2024 after three seasons, and 280 episodes.
 The comic has won two Eisner Awards, two Harvey Awards, and two Ringo Awards.
-It was announced in 2019 that a television adaptation was under development.
+It was announced in 2019 that a television adaptation was under development and will be released on Amazon Prime Video.

 Plot and themes

 Lore Olympus is an adaptation of the classic Greek myth The Abduction of Persephone in a mostly modern setting.
 The comic deals with themes of rape, harassment, abuse, and trauma.

 Characters

 The following characters are central to plot lines in the comic and make regular appearances: